12 Hacks For Surviving This Freezing, Icy Weather

-Some states are even living in conditions where it’s colder than Mars.
+In case you haven’t heard, temperatures in America are insanely cold right now.

+And it’s about to get even worse with a mass of Arctic air set to hit the Upper Midwest and Northeast next week, courtesy of cold air sweeping down from the North Pole.

-So as people bundle up in preparation for the miserable weather, we found ways for everyone to stay warm and dry despite the nastiness outside.
+So as people bundle up in preparation for the sub-zero weather, we found ways for everyone to stay warm and dry despite the nastiness outside.

 Here are 12 hacks to help you keep warm until spring.